thoughtspot/thoughtspot.github.io/_spotiq/special-topics.md

 2. Click a data source you own or can edit.

-    This brings up the **Columns** screen, where you can make your modeling settings.
+    This brings up the **Columns** screen, where you'll make your modeling settings.

 3. Modify one or more column settings.